 How do we do this?
 First, we can ask for help.
 It is never a mistake to seek a little space of interior quiet and ask for help in seeing things differently.
 We can simply say to Jesus or the Holy Spirit, “I’m having a hard time here and if you can lend a little light in whatever form makes sense to you, that’d be great.”

 Prayer can quiet troubled minds.
-It almost always reminds me that I’m not in this alone.
+It almost always reminds us that we are not in this alone.

 The other thing that we can do is simply notice that we’re not in the holy instant.
 We want things to be different – a better car, a better phone, a better driving companion, whatever.
 We don’t beat ourselves up for that.
 We simply notice it.
 We give attention to the fact that we are in a place of separation, not atonement.